Australian Warning System

 Rollout schedule in the NT

-In the NT, the AWS is currently in place for bushfires.
+In the NT, the AWS is currently in place for bushfires and extreme heat.

-Over time, the AWS will be phased in for other hazards such as floods, cyclones and heatwaves.
+The AWS will be phased in for other hazards such as floods, cyclones and severe weather by October 2023.

 Warnings outside the NT